 How to finance a private jet

 If you do decide to purchase a private jet, you’ll need to determine how you want to pay for it.
-Very few people can afford the cost of a jet in full, so our first recommendation is to get a personal loan.
+Very few people can afford the cost of a jet in full, so it’s possible that you’ll have to borrow money.

 With a personal loan, you can borrow money from a bank or credit union to pay for the jet up front, then repay the loan over time.
 However, getting a personal loan for a private jet is much more difficult than getting one for a new car.
 Even the cheapest private jets can cost millions of dollars, and only select lenders will approve a loan for that much money.

-If you approach a bank for a private jet loan, make sure you have a great credit score and a solid financial history.
+If you approach a bank for a private jet loan, make sure that you have a great credit score and a solid financial history.
 You can also look into getting a secured personal loan, which would require you to put down a valuable asset, such as your home.
-If you aren’t able to repay your loan, the lender would be able to legally seize your asset.
+If you can’t repay your loan, the lender would be able to legally seize your asset.

 If you’re not quite ready to purchase a private jet, consider leasing, which has many of the same benefits of owning a private jet.
-Leasing a private jet works very similarly to leasing a new car, with the option to sign a lease from several months to several years.
+Leasing a private jet is similar to leasing a new car, with the option to sign a lease from several months to several years.
 Most aircraft companies allow you to choose between a few different types of leases:

 Private jet memberships

 Another way to fly on a private jet without having to own one is to invest in a charter flight membership.
-With these clubs, people pay for a single seat on a plane rather than rent the entire jet, but it’s still a very pricey option.
-For example, Wheels Up, a popular jet charter company, charges members between $3,000 and $30,000 to join and get access to their shared flights.
-Memberships in these clubs come with some advantages though, including discounted deals for an entire family, or guest passes.
+With these clubs, people pay for a single seat on a plane rather than the entire jet, but it’s still a very pricey option.

 The bottom line

-Purchasing a private jet is an enormous expense that shouldn’t be taken lightly.
-Even if you travel frequently for business or pleasure, it will be decades until the cost of a private jet is less expensive than flying commercially.
-Before making the investment, it’s important to make sure you can afford not only the upfront costs, but the long-term expenses associated with gas, crewmembers, insurance and repairs.
+Purchasing a private jet is an enormous expense.
+Even if you travel frequently for business or pleasure, it will be decades until the cost of a private jet is less expensive than that of flying commercially.
+Before making the investment, it’s important to make sure that you can afford not only the up-front costs, but also the long-term expenses associated with gas, crew members, insurance and repairs.

-If you are going to purchase a private jet, think about getting a personal loan from a reputable bank, or explore your options with aircraft-specific lenders.
-As you would with any insurance, shop around and get quotes from multiple providers to ensure you’re getting the best deal possible.
+If you are going to purchase a private jet, think about getting a personal loan from a reputable bank or explore your options with aircraft-specific lenders.
+As you would with any loan, shop around and get quotes from multiple providers to ensure that you’re getting the best deal possible.